 (c) to the school in which the staff or students created that intellectual property, which by reason of the lost opportunity does not receive commercialisation revenue that may have been available to fund further research by those staff, students and invited scholars.

-USC relies upon staff, students and invited scholars, working with the Office of Research, to identify commercialisable intellectual property, as USC has no other means of ascertaining what intellectual property has been developed at USC.
+The University relies upon staff, students and invited scholars, working with the Office of Research, to identify commercialisable intellectual property, as the University has no other means of ascertaining what intellectual property has been developed at the University.
 The Office of Research will make its best endeavours to assist in this process.

 A complete disclosure of commercialisable intellectual property to the Office of Research must be promptly made by staff, students and invited scholars.